 NIST AI RMF MAP-1.1, MAP-1.6.
 ISO/IEC 42001:2023 Annex A.6.2.6, A.7.2.
 EU AI Act Article 11.
 Colorado SB 26-189 §6-1-1702(1).

-No model cards, system cards, or structured AI system documentation is publicly available.
+No model cards, system cards, or structured AI documentation.

 P2-10Data Quality and Representativeness8 pts